commit-live-students/python_intermediate_project/q05_read_csv_data/README.md

-## Task 5: Create a function to read a csv file and save it in variable.
+## Create a function to read a csv file and save it in variable.

 **The function should**